armadaproject/armada-spark/README.md

 This repo allows you build docker images with spark and armada support and to load those images as armada jobs.
 It requires you specify a spark repo which is used as the baseline config for those docker images.

 ## Building the Armada Client
-Before you can build the docker images you need to build the Armada client:
+Before you can build the project you need to build the Armada client:
 ```
 cd $ARMADA_ROOT
 mage buildScala